1A-logo

 Ask host to enable sharing for playback control

-President Donald Trump's decision to send the National Guard to Los Angeles is now up in the air – with a federal appeals court reviewing the case.
-A lower court has already said Trump acted illegally.
-For this edition of our weekly politics series, "If You Can Keep It," we explore how presidents can and can't deploy U.S. troops domestically.
+How does the public know what's happening in the federal government, especially when it's information the government doesn't want to share?
+That's where whistleblowers come in.
+But in 2025, the Trump administration is cracking down on these brave folks and the journalists telling their stories.
+In this installment of our politics series, "If You Can Keep It," we discuss weakening whistleblower protections under President Trump and what this means for those who rely on the information they share.
 Want to support 1A?
 Give to your local public radio station and subscribe to this podcast.
 Have questions?
 Connect with us.
 Listen to 1A sponsor-free by signing up for 1A+ at plus.npr.org/the1a.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control